No ATVs or motorized vehicles, no horses, no riding in wet conditions.

-The Fay Pickering Memorial Trails consist of three loops that wind through old growth forests alongside Mill Creek Lake.
+The Fay Pickering Memorial Trails consist of four loops that wind through old growth forests alongside Mill Creek Lake.
 In some areas, the bench-cut trails get you as close to the lake as possible.
 There are many rolling sections along with a few technical climbs.
 This trail has something for everyone to enjoy!
+The trails may be accessed from the main trailhead and parking at 18050-, 18332 N Hammer Rd., Marshall, IL 62441.

 This intermediate trail system is contained within the boundaries of Mill Creek Park near Marshall, IL.
 It is about a 20 minute drive from I-70.
 It's definitely worth a stop if you're driving through the area!
 The trailhead is located near the dam.
-There is also a restroom and pavilion at the trailhead.
+There is also a restroom and pavilion at the trailhead located at 18050-, 18332 N Hammer Rd., Marshall, IL 62441.

 From the trailhead, follow Trail B